SeSame: Simple, Easy 3D Object Detection with Point-Wise Semantics: Experiment

 \subsection{Ablation Study}

-\textbf{Encoding : Label and Score.} The label obtained from 3D semantic segmentation is mapped from SemanticKITTI to KITTI, resulting in a feature vector composed of 0 or 1 according to one-hot encoding.
-When comparing the feature concatenated point cloud with the point cloud passed through softmax for score mapping, the accuracy improved slightly by +0.1 for the score mapping with val split.
+\textbf{Encoding : Label and Score.} The label obtained from LiDAR semantic segmentation is mapped from SemanticKITTI to KITTI, assigning a score vector composed of 0 or 1 according to one-hot encoding to the point cloud.
+When comparing the feature concatenated point cloud with the point cloud passed through softmax for score mapping, the accuracy improved for the score mapping with val split.
 However, for test split, the accuracy was higher when mapped by one-hot encoding label.
 Furthermore, there was a discrepancy in performance obtained from the val split and the test split when mapped by score.
-This implies that the training was within the range of noise for score mapping, and mapping by label is more reasonable.\\
+This implies that the training was within the range of noise for score mapping, and mapping by label is more reasonable.
+The corresponding results are included in Table 1 in the Supplementary Material.